 - 2 ounces Tincup whiskey

 - 3/4 ounce lemon juice

 - 1 egg white

-Add all ingredients to a shaker and dry-shake (without ice) vigorously.
+Add the whiskey, lemon juice, cinnamon bark syrup, lapsang souchang tea syrup and egg white to a shaker and dry-shake (without ice) vigorously.

-Double-strain using a handheld strainer into a coupe or Nick & Nora glass.
+Double-strain into a coupe or Nick & Nora glass.

 *Cinnamon bark syrup: Add 1 cup turbinado sugar and 1 cup water to a saucepan.
 Bring to a boil, stirring until sugar is dissolved, then reduce heat and simmer for two minutes.
 Remove mixture from heat, add 2 cinnamon sticks, and let sit, covered, for at least two hours.
 Strain into an airtight container.
 Will keep, refrigerated, for up to two weeks.